-1. Historic Resource Form (HRF): BHP receives descriptive and historical information on buildings, structures, objects, sites, and districts on the HRF.
+1) Historic Resource Survey Form (HRSF): BHP receives descriptive and historical information on buildings, structures, objects, sites, and districts on the HRF.

-2. Eligibility : Completed HRFs are reviewed by a committee of BHP staff (using National Register criteria) to determine if properties are eligible for listing in the National Register of Historic Places.
-Please also see the re-evaluation policy below.
+2) Eligibility: Completed HRSFs are reviewed by a committee of BHP staff (using National Register criteria) to determine if properties are eligible for listing in the National Register of Historic Places.
+(Please also see the re-evaluation policy below)

 a.
-NPS regulations 36 CFR parts 60 and 800 give SHPOs 30 days to respond to federal agency requests for evaluation under Section 106 and 60 days to respond to requests for evaluation for NR listing.
+NPS regulations 36 CFR parts 60 and 800 give SHPOs 30 days to respond to federal agency requests for evaluation under Section 106 and 60 days to respond to evaluation requests for NR listing from individuals.

 b.
-BHP will request additional information if needed.
+BHP may request additional information if needed.

 c.
 After one request for additional information if BHP considers the property to be ineligible or still cannot make a determination, the property owner will be provided with instructions regarding the National Register appeals process according to 36 CFR 60.12.

 b.
-Reviews are generally completed within 60 days.
+Reviews of nominations are generally completed within 60 days.

-c.
-For historic districts two field views will be required.
-The first field view will be conducted BHP staff and a Historic Preservation Board representative to establish the boundaries of the proposed district.
+d.
+For historic districts, two field views will be required.
+The first field view will be conducted by BHP staff and a Historic Preservation Board representative to establish the boundaries of the proposed district.
 The second will be conducted with BHP staff to field check the inventory.

 e.
-Following review of the revised submission the BHP will make the decision whether to forward the nomination to the state Historic Preservation Board .
+Following review of the revised submission the BHP will forward the nomination to the state Historic Preservation Board.

 f.
 If the nomination is not forwarded the property owner will be provided with instructions regarding the National Register appeals process according to 36 CFR 60.12.

 a.
-Nominations are scheduled for the Preservation Board 90 days in advance of the meeting date.
+Nominations are scheduled for review by the Historic Preservation Board 90 days in advance of the meeting date

 b.
 Public notification is issued 30-75 days prior to the meeting according to 36 CFR 60.6.